Skip to main content

 .catch((error) => console.error(error));

-Note that it'd make more sense to also include the operation in the data to be inserted, but in this article, we are sticking to the example throughout and accessing the right document data via their array indexes.
+Note that it’d make more sense to include the operation in the data structure itself, but here we’re sticking with the same example throughout and accessing document data via array indexes.

 BulkWriteResult {